olcf/olcf-user-docs/services_and_applications/myolcf/overview.rst

 As you are waiting on your first user account, myOLCF lets you:

-* Check the status of your first-time account application
+* :ref:`Check the status <checking-application-status>` of your first-time account application
 * Schedule a video conference for identity proofing

 As a current project member, myOLCF lets you: